Giovanni Rossi Lomanitz: Biography

-He was born in Bryan, Texas and grew up in Oklahoma.
+He was born in Bryan, Texas, and grew up in Oklahoma.
+His family is Jewish and originally from Poland.
 His father was an agricultural chemist and named his son after the Italian socialist Giovanni Rossi, who had founded an agricultural commune in Brazil in the 1890s.
 Lomanitz graduated from high school at age 14 and went on to earn his bachelor of science degree in physics from the University of Oklahoma and his doctorate in theoretical physics in 1951 from Cornell University under Richard Feynman.

-In the early 1940s Lomanitz started graduate school at the University of California, Berkeley.
+In the early 1940s, Lomanitz started graduate school at the University of California, Berkeley.
 While there, he became a protégé of the physicist J. Robert Oppenheimer.
 Lomanitz worked at the Berkeley Radiation Laboratory on a new method of electromagnetic separation of isotopes.
-Lomanitz's graduate research was cut short when the Counterintelligence Corp ensured he was drafted into the Army during World War II.
+Lomanitz's graduate research was cut short when the Counterintelligence Corps ensured he was drafted into the Army during World War II.

-During the period 1942-45 Oppenheimer was responsible for the employment on the atomic bomb project of Lomanitz.
+During the period between 1942-45, Oppenheimer was responsible for the employment of Lomanitz on the atomic bomb project.
 Oppenheimer urged him to work on the Manhattan Project, although Oppenheimer later told government security personnel that he knew Lomanitz had been very much of a "red" when he first came to the University of California.
 Oppenheimer said he told Lomanitz that he must forgo all political activity if he came onto the project.
 In August 1943, Oppenheimer protested against the termination of Lomanitz's military deferment and requested that he be returned to the project after his entry into the military service.

-While at the Radiation Laboratory, Lomanitz helped to establish a local chapter of the Federation of Architects, Engineers, Chemists, and Technicians (FAECT), a small white-collar CIO union.
+While at the Radiation Laboratory, Lomanitz helped to establish a local chapter of the Federation of Architects, Engineers, Chemists, and Technicians (FAECT), a small white-collar communist-aligned CIO union.